Veza/oaa-community/pagerduty/README.md

 1. Generate a General Access REST API key with read-only permission following the [PagerDuty documentation](https://support.pagerduty.com/docs/api-access-keys#section-generate-a-general-access-rest-api-key)

 ### Veza Setup Instructions
 1. Generate an API key for your Veza user.
-See Veza User Guide for detailed instructions.
+API keys can be managed in the Veza interface under Administration -> API Keys.
+For detailed instructions consult the Veza User Guide.

 ## Running from Command Line
 1. With Python 3.8+ install the requirements